Kaniizs/git-commands/remote-commands.md

    fatal:  The current branch dev-foo has no upstream branch.
    ```
    Explain this error.
    > Because this branch is not on a remote repository yet, you can't push to it.
-To fix it, you need to add a branch to a remote repository first
+To fix it, you need to add a branch to a remote repository first.

 4. The command to push `dev-foo` to `origin` as a **new remote branch** on `origin` is: